University of Michigan School of Information

 Description

-In SI 633: Assessment in Cultural Institutions, second year master's-level graduate students work in small teams on a project relating to the assessment of a cultural Institution’s service, tool, product or collection.
-The students will first design an assessment tool (i.e. survey, interview protocol, etc.), implement the assessment and then evaluate results to provide recommendations for the client organization.
+In SI 633: Assessment in Cultural Institutions, master's-level graduate students work in small teams on a project relating to the assessment of a cultural institution’s service, tool, product or collection.
+The students will first design an assessment tool (i.e. survey, interview protocol, assessment checklist, focus group, point-of-use survey, heuristic evaluation, etc.), implement the assessment and then evaluate results to provide recommendations for the client organization.

 Deliverables